githubuniverseworkshops/codeql/workshop-2020/workshop.md

 - Analyzed language: C/C++

-If you are attending this workshop at GitHub Universe, or watching a recording, the facilitators will guide you through the steps below.
+If you are attending this workshop at GitHub Universe, or watching [the recording](https://www.youtube.com/watch?v=eAjecQrfv3o), the facilitators will guide you through the steps below.
 You can use this document as a written reference.

 ## Overview